Evargan/OnlineShopping/README.md

 12. **Implement Admin tab that is available only to users with Admin role.
 On this tab user with an "admin" role can*
 	* See the list of all users
 	* Edit any user - ability to change his role and claim buyerType
-#
-*Note: if some action or view is forbidden for user, corresponding links or tabs should be hidden and action shouln't be accessible neither via link nor via url*